Generate Circular Cladogram with Heatmap for Taxonomic Data

 - pdf.width

 Numeric.
-The width of the PDF file in inches, if `pdf = TRUE`.
+PDF width in inches.
 Default is 10.

 - pdf.height

 Numeric.
-The height of the PDF file in inches, if `pdf = TRUE`.
+PDF height in inches.
 Default is 10.

 - time.var